Two students smile at each other while studying together in PLU's CAVE, a student commuter space

 • Master of Social Work – Regular Standing (for Non-Social Work Majors)

-Step Two: Submit all required supporting items
+Complete application & submit all required supporting items

-• NOTE: Please read the instructions carefully and be sure to give yourself time to thoroughly and thoughtfully respond to the prompts in your essay.
+• Note: Please read the instructions carefully and be sure to give yourself time to thoroughly and thoughtfully respond to the prompts in your essay.

 • For applicants who are from a discipline outside of social work, and under the appropriate prompt in the instructions, be sure to highlight the following: